tolauwae/phd-thesis/src/latch/latch.typ

 === Test suites

 To answer the question of performance, we execute a number of tests suites with #latch on an ESP32-WROVER IE and measure the runtime overhead compared to executing the same suites on a laptop.
-The test suites include the unit and debugging test suites presented in @sec:usecases, and an additional test suite which is more computationally intensive. %
+The test suites include the unit and debugging test suites presented in @sec:usecases, and an additional test suite which is more computationally intensive.
 We chose these three types of test suites in order to have a wide range of tests that are unique in different aspects.
 The specification test suites from @subsec:spec are structurally identical, but test very different aspects of computer programs, ranging from memory manipulation, to control flow.
 The suites also represent a very common test pattern, unit testing through single function invocation, which is ubiquitous in many modern testing practices.
 The debugging test suite on the other hand, does not limit itself to just the invoke command, but uses the entire range of #latch commands in its tests, which also contain multiple steps.
 The computing test suite is structurally similar to the specification test suites, but is computationally more intensive, with steps that generally take at least an order of magnitude longer to perform.

-\paragraph{Large Unit Test Suites}
+#strong[Large Unit Test Suites.]
 We use the WARDuino specification test suites as found in the public repository of the virtual machine, which we presented in @subsec:spec.
 The collection contains 10,213 total tests across 25 test suites.
 The tests cover the operations on the numerical values, both integer and floating point, which are the only types of values in WebAssembly.
 The #emph[copy], #emph[load], #emph[align], and #emph[address] categories test the WebAssembly memory, while the #emph[local tee], #emph[local set], #emph[local get], #emph[nop], #emph[return], #emph[call indirect], and #emph[call] categories test stack manipulation.